30+ London Fun Facts for Kids and Tourists

-Eventually it spread out and now includes 32 boroughs, 13 in "Inner London" and 19 in "Outer London."
-These include the City of Westminster with its many famous buildings such as the Houses of Parliament and Big Ben, Buckingham Palace and the Westminster Abbey.
+- Eventually, it spread out and now includes 32 boroughs—13 in "Inner London" and 19 in "Outer London."
+These include the City of Westminster, with its many famous buildings such as the Houses of Parliament, Buckingham Palace and Westminster Abbey.

 The location of the British capital on the River Thames is no coincidence.
 The river played a very important role in allowing trade ships to bring goods to the city, which caused its growth.

-The City, at the site of the original Londinium settlement, has many modern skyscrapers, as befits a financial centre.
-The most famous perhaps is the officially called "30 St Mary Axe," which is far better known as "The Gherkin," for pretty obvious reasons when you consider its architecture.
+- The City, at the site of the original Londinium settlement, has many modern skyscrapers, as befits a financial centre.
+The most famous perhaps is officially called "30 St Mary Axe," which is far better known as "The Gherkin," for pretty obvious reasons, when you consider its architecture.

 Facts About the River Thames

-The oldest bridge crossing the Thames is London Bridge.
-Until 1209 it was wooden, but was then replaced by a stone bridge, then granite and finally concrete.
+- The oldest bridge crossing the Thames is London Bridge.
+Until 1209, it was wooden; it was then replaced by a stone bridge, followed by granite and finally concrete.

-The newest bridge is the Millennium Bridge, opened in June 2000 to commemorate the new millennium.
-It was quickly closed 2 days later because it was very wobbly, but reopened in February 2001.
+- The newest bridge is the Millennium Bridge, opened in June 2000 to commemorate the new millennium.
+It was quickly closed two days later because it was very wobbly, but it reopened in February 2001.
 I have been on it and it doesn't seem to wobble now.

 Have you been to London?

-In the past the Royal Parks were owned by the kings and queens of England (hence they are called Royal).
+- In the past, the Royal Parks were owned by the kings and queens of England (hence why they are called Royal).
 They were mostly used for hunting.
-Presumably in those days there was more forest and less flower beds.
+Presumably, in those days there was more forest and fewer flower beds.

 There are many ponds in the Parks, with a variety of waterfowl.
 All the swans in England, not just in the Royal Parks, are the property of the Queen.
 Catching and eating swans is technically an act of treason!

-Westminster Abbey is officially "the Collegiate Church of St. Peter."
-It is right next to the Houses of Parliament in Westminster, and is a "Royal Peculiar" since the days of Elizabeth the First, which means that only the monarch has jurisdiction over it, rather than Bishops.
+- Westminster Abbey is officially "the Collegiate Church of St. Peter."
+It is right next to the Houses of Parliament in Westminster and has been a "Royal Peculiar" since the days of Elizabeth the First, which means that only the monarch has jurisdiction over it, rather than Bishops.

-It started as a Benedictine community in the 10th Century, and was then rebuilt in 1042 by Edward the Confessor, who wanted to have the abbey serve as his burial place.
+- It started as a Benedictine community in the 10th century.
+It was later rebuilt in 1042 by Edward the Confessor, who wanted to have the abbey serve as his burial place.

-As well as a burial site for royalty, it is also the resting place of many famous British military figures, scientists and writers.
+- As well as a burial site for royalty, it is also the resting place of many famous British military figures, scientists and writers.
 It is one of the greatest honours to be buried in the Abbey.
-Some of the famous people include Isaac Newton, Charles Darwin, Charles Dickens and Winston Churchill.
+Some of the famous people buried there include Isaac Newton, Charles Darwin, Charles Dickens and Sir Winston Churchill.

-The tower of London is an enormous castle and fortress on the north bank of the Thames, built by William the Conqueror in 1078.
+- The Tower of London—an enormous castle and fortress on the north bank of the Thames—was built by William the Conqueror in 1078.

-The shortest journey you can make on the tube is between Leicester Square and Covent Gardens.
-It is only 0.16 miles.
-You would still have to buy a Zone 1 ticket for it, which if you paid cash would work out at £4.50.
+- The shortest journey you can make on the tube is between Leicester Square and Covent Gardens.
+It is only 0.16 miles, but you would still have to buy a Zone 1 ticket for it, which if you paid cash would work out at £4.50.
 This would make the cost £28 (about $42) per mile, making it one of the most expensive journeys out there.